withastro/docs/TRANSLATING.md

 ### Generated pages and dev-only warnings

-Some of our pages are generated from outside sources, therefore, as a way to avoid us and other contributors from changing them, we show dev-only warnings that are not relevant for translations.
+Some of our English page content is generated from outside sources, and must not be edited directly in this repository.
+We need to show dev-only warnings to prevent contributors from changing that English content here, and instead guide them towards the proper source location of the English content.

+However, these pages are translated directly here, and **these warnings are not meant for translations**.

-For these generated pages (like Configuration Reference), we recommend ignoring and removing the note and component (including its import) from the file, thus avoiding other translators from possibly thinking that this warning applies to translations as well.
+For these generated pages (like `configuration-reference`), we recommend **ignoring and removing the note and component (including its import) from the file**, thus avoiding confusion for other translators thinking that this warning applies to translations as well.